 What does Japan do with non-recyclable waste?

-Now that you know that only 20% of Japan's waste is recyclable, what about the rest?
-It is likely burned, discarded or sold to other countries.
-Much of this waste is burned in a kind of fluidized bed.
+Now that you know that only 20% of Japan's waste is recyclable, what happens to the rest?
+It is likely incinerated, discarded, or sold to other countries.
+A large part of this waste is burned in a kind of fluidized bed.

 Your garbage will be suspended in a hot, bubbling bed of ash and other particles as jets of air blow over it.
 The “rapid mixing of gases and solids promotes rapid heat transfer and chemical reactions within the bed”.